-Total costs and corresponding revenues attributable to our refined product terminals and refinery-related assets increased \$2.8 million in 1999 in part due to higher environmental remediation expense largely as a result of the absence of a \$1.1 million favorable adjustment to refined product terminal environmental remediation liabilities that was recognized in 1998.
+Total costs and corresponding revenues attributable to our refined product terminals and refinery assets increased \$2.8 million in 1999 in part due to higher environmental remediation expense largely as a result of the absence of a \$1.2 million favorable adjustment to refined product terminal environmental remediation liabilities that was recognized in 1998.

-Throughput at our refined product terminals increased 8% in 1999 primarily due to increased Sunoco R&M volumes resulting from retail marketing growth and a shift by Sunoco R&M to our terminals from those of our competitors.
-The average throughput of our refinery-related assets decreased 1% in 1999.
+Throughput at our refined product terminals increased 7% in 1999 primarily due to increased Sunoco R&M volumes resulting from retail marketing growth and a shift by Sunoco R&M to our terminals from those of our competitors.
+The average throughput of our refinery assets decreased 1% in 1999.

 Western Pipeline System.
 Operating income in our Western Pipeline System was \$11.1 million in 1999 compared to \$7.1 million in 1998.
-This \$4.0 million increase was due to a \$3.4 million increase in gross margin and a \$0.6 million decrease in selling, general and administrative expenses.
+This \$4.0 million increase was due to a \$3.8 million increase in gross margin and a \$0.6 million decrease in selling, general and administrative expenses, partially offset by a \$0.4 million increase in depreciation and amortization.
 Revenues and expenses in the Western Pipeline System increased significantly during 1999 primarily due to higher crude oil prices at the wellhead, partially offset by a decrease in volumes despite additional volumes from the acquisition of the West Texas assets in October 1999.
-Excluding the West Texas assets, gross margin increased \$2.0 million.
+Excluding the West Texas assets, gross margin increased \$2.3 million.

-This \$2.0 million increase in gross margin (excluding the West Texas assets) was primarily due to an increase in margin from crude oil acquisition and marketing activities, partially offset by a decrease in margin from crude oil pipelines.
+This \$2.3 million increase in gross margin (excluding the West Texas assets) was primarily due to an increase in margin from crude oil acquisition and marketing activities, partially offset by a decrease in margin from crude oil pipelines.
 Crude oil acquisition and marketing margins improved in 1999 as the crude oil market structure switched from contango in 1998 to backwardation in 1999.
 This resulted in increased margins since our customers pay higher prices for crude oil during backwardated periods, while increased crude oil acquisition costs paid to our suppliers generally lag market prices.
-The higher crude oil acquisition and marketing margins were adversely impacted by higher depreciation and amortization expense.
-The lower crude oil pipeline margins were primarily due to lower throughput on our gathering and trunk lines resulting from production declines attributable to low crude oil prices and higher depreciation and amortization expense, partially offset by the reactivation in July 1999 of the East Texas 10-inch pipeline to transport foreign crude oil for Sunoco R&M's Toledo refinery.
+The lower crude oil pipeline margins were primarily due to lower throughput on our gathering and trunk lines resulting from production declines attributable to low crude oil prices, partially offset by the reactivation in July 1999 of the East Texas 10-inch pipeline to transport foreign crude oil for Sunoco R&M's Toledo refinery.
 The \$0.6 million decrease in selling, general and administrative expenses was primarily due to reductions in employee incentive compensation and benefit costs.